murilotimo/moodle-theme_caixa/README.md

 <p>Display up to 12 marketing blocks in the front page</p>
 ```

+## Messages / Notifications icons

+From version 3.2, moodle will includes a new mesages and notifications system.
+We included this feature in Adptable but we found some problems
+depending the background colour used.

+To avoid view problems, we include a set of two files for each icon.
+One black (default) and other white that can be renamed.
+Message icon is located in theme/adaptable/pix_core/t/message.png and the notifications icon is located in theme/adaptable/pix_core/i/notifications.png

 ## Versioning
 Adaptable is maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format: